Session 3:Our Mission Field: Post Christendom

 Before moving on to the next section try to think of some reasons why you think that the authority of the Church, and the influence of Christianity has declined.

-Do you think that there are any crossovers with the material on the shift from Modernity to Post-Modernity which we looked at in our last session?
+Where are the crossovers with the material on the shift from Modernity to Post-Modernity which we looked at in our last session?

 Make a note of your responses in your learning journal to bring to the Study Day for discussion.